BdennisB/AVSblog/_posts/2023-03-20-Custom-cerificates.md

 THis is the only clean solution as it will get a signed cert by the CA you want to use (same CA as the one setup in vCenter)

-Here's how you do that:
+Here's how you do that :

 ssh into HCX connector as admin.
 As a reminder you deployed the HCX connector on premise and set the password for this user yourself